Updated: Apr 14

 JOIN OUR NEXT GELLI PRINTING CLASS

-Friday 26th March: learn lots of different ways to produce Gelli prints using natural elements, stencils, black and white photos whilst layering colours and textures.
+Learn lots of different ways to produce Gelli prints using natural elements, stencils, and black & white photos whilst layering colours and textures.
 More information here.

 200ml / 7fl oz glycerin

 20 gelatine leaves

 A mould with a flat, smooth base such as a baking tray, cake tin lid.

 Prep time 20 minutes